Tsiri/RHEIA/docs/sphinx/tutorial.rst

    if __name__ == '__main__':
        rheia_opt.run_opt(dict_opt)

-In the dictionary, the case folder name `PV_ELEC` is provided, followed by the optimization type `DET` and the weigths for both objectives, i.e. minimization for the first returned objective `lcoh` and maximization for the second returned objective `mH2`.
+In the dictionary, the case folder name :py:data:`'H2_FUEL'` is provided, followed by the optimization type :py:data:`'DET'` and the weigths for both objectives, i.e. minimization for the first returned objective :py:data:`lcoh` and maximization for the second returned objective :py:data:`m_h2`.
 A computational budget of 2000 model evaluations is selected as stopping criterium and the number of available physical cores are used to parallelize the evaluations.
-The population contains 20 samples and the population and fitness values for each generation are saved in the folder `run_1`.
+The population contains 20 samples and the population and fitness values for each generation are saved in the folder :py:data:`'run_1'`.
 As Latin Hypercube Sampling is selected for the characterization of the population and the NSGA-II characteristics are equal to the default settings, these specific items are not mentioned in the optimization dictionary.
 To run the optimization, the :py:func:`run_opt` function is called.
 More information on defining the values for these NSGA-II parameters are illustrated in :ref:`lab:choosepop`.
 The detailed explanation for each item in the dictionary is described in :ref:`lab:optimization`.

 When the run is complete (i.e. the computational budget is spent), the results are saved in :file:`RESULTS\\PV_ELEC\\DET\\run_1`.
-To save time in this tutorial, results are already provided in :file:`RESULTS\\PV_ELEC\\DET\\run_tutorial`.
+**To save time in this tutorial, results are already provided in :file:`RESULTS\\PV_ELEC\\DET\\run_tutorial`.**
 Also, due to the fact that the NSGA-II algorithm does not ensure mathematical optimality, the results stored in the tutorial might differ slightly from the ones obtained with this run.
 The objectives and the corresponding inputs are plotted in function of the LCOH (for the results stored in :file:`run_tutorial`):